dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-maps-app.md

     - Once checked, you can select the type of relationship to display on the map from the dropdown list.
 Only relationships FROM the selected Tracked Entity type are available.

+    - If you select a program, only relationships between entities in the same program will show by default.
+You have an option to also show relationships to entities outside the program.

 3. In the **PERIOD** tab

     ![](resources/images/maps/maps_tracked_entity_layer_dialog_PERIOD.png)